still-standing/running-adventures/_posts/story/2019-01-02-title_explanation-post.markdown

 <br>

-and each one of my runs look really looks like adventure!
+and each one of my runs really looks like adventure ;-)

 2. the **Still Standing**